September 14, 2018

 Chromebook vs MacBook

-Chromebooks and MacBooks are two entirely different beasts, and until the launch of the pricey Google PixelBook, they were priced at opposite ends of the spectrum.
+Chromebooks and MacBooks are two entirely different beasts.
+Until the launch of the pricey Google PixelBook, they were priced at opposite ends of the spectrum.

 Premium vs Budget